Package 'giscoR'

 A string with the attribution to be used.

-When data downloaded from GISCO is used in any printed or electronic publication, in addition to any other provisions applicable to the whole Eurostat website, data source will have to be acknowledged in the legend of the map and in the introductory page of the publication with the following copyright notice:
+When data downloaded from GISCO is used in any printed or electronic publication, in addition to any other provisions applicable to the whole Eurostat website, the data source must be acknowledged in the legend of the map and on the introductory page of the publication with the following copyright notice:

 For publications in languages other than English, French or German, the translation of the copyright notice in the language of the publication shall be used.

-If you intend to use the data commercially, please contact EuroGeographics for information regarding their licence agreements.
+If you intend to use the data commercially, please contact EuroGeographics for information about their license agreements.

 Examples